Technology

 What is AI in digital banking

-AI in digital banking refers to machine learning and data analytics that automate processes, personalize customer experiences, and strengthen security.
-In practice, this means everything from 24/7 chatbots and fraud detection to hyper-personalized financial advice and faster loan approvals.
-The technology enables real-time insights, predictive risk management, and automated compliance - transforming how banks operate and serve customers.
+AI in digital banking uses machine learning and data analytics to automate banking processes, personalize customer experiences, and strengthen security.
+This technology powers 24/7 chatbots, real-time fraud detection, hyper-personalized financial advice, and instant loan approvals.
+AI enables predictive risk management and automated compliance, transforming how banks operate and serve customers.

 Machine learning and predictive analytics